timCF/ex_list/README.md

 ## Protocols

-Foundation of `:struct` backend is Elixir structure, so we can have polymorphic goodies using Elixir Protocols!
+Foundation of `:struct` ExList backend is Elixir structure, so we can have polymorphic goodies using Elixir protocols!

 ```elixir
 iex> use ExList, backend: :struct